Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Deep Innovation Protection

 \section{Deep Innovation Protection}

-The hypothesis in this paper is that to optimize complex world models end-to-end for more complex tasks requires each of its components to be carefully tuned to work well together.
-For example, an innovation in the visual or memory component could adversely impact the controller component, leading to reduced performance.
-However, in the long run such innovation could allow an individual to outperform its predecessors.
+The hypothesis in this paper is that to optimize heterogeneous neural models end-to-end for more complex tasks requires each of its components to be carefully tuned to work well together.
+For example, an innovation in the visual or memory component of the network could adversely impact the controller component, leading to reduced performance and a complicated CAP.
+In the long run, such innovation could allow an individual to outperform its predecessors.

-The agent model is based on the world model approach introduced by \cite{ha2018recurrent}.
-The network includes a sensory component, implemented as a variational autoencoder (VAE) that compresses the high-dimensional sensory information into a smaller 32-dimensional representative code (Fig.~\ref{fig:network}).
+The agent's network design is based on the world model network introduced by \citet{ha2018recurrent}.
+The network includes a visual component (VC), implemented as the encoder component of a variational autoencoder that compresses the high-dimensional sensory information into a smaller 32-dimensional representative code (Fig.~\ref{fig:network}).
 This code is fed into a memory component based on a recurrent LSTM~\citep{hochreiter1997long}, which should predict future representative codes based on previous information.
 Both the output from the sensory component and the memory component are then fed into a controller that decides on the action the agent should take at each time step.
-Following \cite{risi2019deep}, we train these world models end-to-end with a genetic algorithm, in which mutations add Gaussian noise to the parameter vectors of the networks: $ \theta' = \theta + \sigma \epsilon $, where $ \epsilon \sim N (0, I)$.
+We train the model end-to-end with a genetic algorithm, in which mutations add Gaussian noise to the parameter vectors of the networks: $ \theta' = \theta + \sigma \epsilon $, where $ \epsilon \sim N (0, I)$.